yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 	- ClusterIP
 	- NodePort
 	- LoadBalancer
+- ports
+	- **port**: Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.
+	- **targetPort**: TargetPort is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.

  **Other points**
 - Kubernetes uses a dedicated Service object to provide network connectivity to applications running in Pods